mihirkudale/mihirkudale/README.md

 <h2 align="center">Hi, I'm Mihir Kudale

-A Passionate Data Science Professional</h2>
+A Passionate Data Science and Analytics Professional with MCA from India</h2>

 ## **ABOUT ME**